kchua88/data-science-S2023/challenges/c10-sat-assignment.md

   significantly different from zero?
   - The confidence interval on the coefficient of both_SAT including high_GPA as a predictor is between 0.2989814792 to 0.842138715.
-The coefficient of 0.5704600971 is significantly different from 0.
+The coefficient is statistically significantly different from 0 because the confidence interval excludes 0.
 - How do the hypothesis test results compare with the results in q6?
   - The results from q7 show that high_GPA included as a predictor in univ_GPA is a better fit.
+The model error (mean squared error) is also lower than the result in q6 when using just both_SAT as a predictor for univ_GPA.

 ## Synthesize